aws-amplify/docs/ios/analytics.md

     $ amplify add analytics
     ```

-    In a terminal window, navigate to your project folder (the folder contains your app :file:`.xcodeproj` file), and add the SDK to your app.
+    In a terminal window, navigate to your project folder (the folder contains your app `.xcodeproj` file), and add the SDK to your app.

     ```bash
     $ cd ./YOUR_PROJECT_FOLDER